Tilltheman92/dataV2-labs/module-1/Good-Practices/Guidelines_TF.md

 - State all variables or given values in the begining
 - Try to keep lines short for better overview

+APPROACH/METHOD:

+- If a problem comes up, try to use Pseudo-Code
+- Print intermediate steps to check, Afterwards delete the print
+- try to define Lists etc. before then use append

 COMMENTS:

 - Short/precise comments to outline what is done in the following code